huggingface/knockknock/README.md

 The library is designed to be used in a seamless way, with minimal code modification: you only need to add a decorator on top your main function call.

-There are currently two ways to setup notifications: email and Slack.
+There are currently three ways to setup notifications: email, Slack and Telegram.

 ### Email